surbhi-sood/RASA-chatbot-banking/README.md

 This step will take time and will install all the necessary files.

-Step 2: Run the command          rasa init--no-prompt        in the virtual environment
+Step 2: Run the command          rasa init --no-prompt        in the virtual environment

 Step 3:  Now run the command       rasa train      in virtual environment